Visiting the Grotto in Portland, OR

 Parking

 The Grotto has a large parking lot.
-It’s free to park there.
+It’s free.
 During busy times like the Christmas Festival of Lights, the parking lot can fill up, in which case you may need to take the free shuttle from the Parkrose/Sumner Park & Ride lot on Sandy Blvd.
 A parking attendant will direct you on how to catch the shuttle if needed.

 Cost